experiandataquality/aperture-data-studio-sdk/README.md

 }
 ```
 ##### Setting Step Icon
-As demonstrated above, step icon can be set via `setStepDefinitionIcon` method.
+As demonstrated above, a custom step icon can be set via the `setStepDefinitionIcon` method.

 ![Step Icon](images/step-icon.png)